jezzsantos/queryany/samples/ri/README.md

 * Commands that change the state of a ValueObject must return a new instance of the ValueObject.
 Since they are immutable.
 * You should not expect a caller to know how to change the state of an ValueObject.
 You should provide a method that validates the value, and any constraints, that would mutate it.
 So, no public setters.
 * ValueObjects support persistence of their internal state through the `IPersistableValueObject` interface, which is used by persistence layers.
 A ValueObject never persists itself.
 Only Application Layers do that.
-* ValueObjects derive from `ValueObjectBase<TValueObject>`, they can have any constructor, they must implement Dehydration/Rehydration, and must have a static, public, parameter-less method called `Instantiate` that returns a `ValueObjectFactory<ValueObjectBase<TValueObject>>` used for instantiation by persistence layers.
+* ValueObjects derive from `ValueObjectBase<TValueObject>`, they can have any constructor, they must implement Dehydration/Rehydration, and must have a static, public, parameter-less method called `Rehydrate` that returns a `ValueObjectFactory<ValueObjectBase<TValueObject>>` used for instantiation by persistence layers.

-Example of `Instantiate` Method:
+Example of `Rehydrate` Method:

 ```
-     public static ValueObjectFactory<Manufacturer> Instantiate()
+     public static ValueObjectFactory<Manufacturer> Rehydrate()
      {
          return (value, container) =>
          {